Museu Picasso: Expansion

-After Sabartés death in 1968, in 1970 Picasso made his last personal donation to the museum.
+After Sabartés' death in 1968, in 1970 Picasso made his last personal donation to the museum.
 The donation was made up of 920 varied works, including items from his early work that his family had been keeping for him ever since the time he first settled in France.
 These included school books, academic pieces and paintings from Picasso's Blue Period.
-Sabartés himself bequested a number of works upon his death, including a series of 58 paintings on Las Meninas.
+Sabartés himself bequeathed a number of works upon his death, including a series of 58 paintings on Las Meninas.
 In December 1970, the museum underwent its first expansion, adding the Palau del Baró de Castellet, which is attached to the original museum building, Palau Aguilar.

 As years passed, the museum grew in importance as more substantial donations were made.
 During the early 1980s the collection was expanded with several donations from individuals and various art galleries, as well as through acquisitions.
 In 1982, Picasso's widow Jacqueline Roque gave 41 pieces to the museum.
 (In 1983), the Louise Leiris Gallery made a donation of 117 engravings.
 Some notable donations include those from Carles Domingo and the Editorial Gustavo Gili, among others.
 In 1985, the museum's physical space expanded again with the addition of Palau Meca.

 During the 1990s donations included (women bust or Man sitting).
 The museum also acquired works such as Portrait of Jacqueline with tape, among others.
 In the late 1990s the museum expanded yet again with the acquisition of Casa Mauri and Palau Windows, both on the same street and adjacent to the museum.
 Opened in 1999, this new extension added 3,400 square meters to the museum, serving as a space for temporary exhibitions, an auditorium, and additional services.
 The extension was opened with the temporary exhibition Picasso: Interior and Exterior Landscape, with more than 200 works by the artist created between 1917 and 1970.